ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit1.md

 - `START` START LED : Please refer to the [Operating Mode] of CM-550.
 - `MODE` MODE Button : The operating mode can be changed with this button.
 Please refer to the [Operating Mode] of CM-550.
 - `START` START Button : This button runs selected operating mode.
 Please refer to the [Operating Mode] of CM-550.
-- `DXL` DYNAMIXEL X Series Port : DYNAMIXEL X series can be connected in any of these ports.
+- `DXL` DYNAMIXEL-X Series Port : DYNAMIXEL-X series can be connected in any of these ports.
 - `PORT` ROBOTIS 5 Pin Port : Sensors such as DMS, Touch sensor, IR sensor can be connected.
   Servo motor, IR array sensor, Temperature & Humidity sensor can only be connected to Port 1 or 2.
 - `MIC` Internal Microphone : The integrated microphone detects clapping sound.